Ready to Quit Smoking? ‘Quit, Don’t Switch’ to E-Cigarettes

 For more information please contact:

-– Along with hitting the gym more often and starting a diet, quitting smoking tops many New Year’s resolution lists.
-There are 74,700 smokers in the District of Columbia and over 69% tried to quit last year.
+Along with hitting the gym more often and starting a diet, quitting smoking tops many New Year’s resolution lists.
+There are currently more than 142,000 smokers in Hawaii and 56 percent of them tried to quit last year.
 New ads from e-cigarettes companies would have those smokers falsely believe that switching to vaping is quitting smoking.
-The American Lung Association is reminding Washingtonians that the Food and Drug Administration has not found any e-cigarette to be safe and effective in helping smokers quit.
+The American Lung Association is reminding Hawaii residents that the Food and Drug Administration has not found any e-cigarette to be safe and effective in helping smokers quit.

-This year, the Lung Association is encouraging smokers to “Quit, Don’t Switch” with the proven-effective Freedom From Smoking® Plus program at Lung.org/quit-dont-switch.
+This year, the Lung Association is encouraging smokers to “Quit, Don’t Switch.”
+Through December 31, 2019, achieve complete smokefree freedom with a 10 percent discount to the proven-effective Freedom From Smoking® Plus program at Lung.org/quit-dont-switch.

 Misinformation about e-cigarettes is rampant and their use, especially among youth has become what the U.S. Surgeon General has declared an “epidemic.”
 E-cigarettes are tobacco products, and the Lung Association has been a leader in helping people avoid and quit using tobacco for decades.
 Here are some straight facts about e-cigarettes:

-• Research shows that e-cigarettes contain dangerous metals and toxic chemicals that can cause irreversible lung disease.
+- Research shows that e-cigarettes contain dangerous metals and toxic chemicals that can cause cancer and irreversible lung disease.

-“One of the biggest problems with e-cigarettes is that many times people become dual users, meaning they smoke cigarettes when they can and use vaping devices at other times," says Albert A. Rizzo, M.D., American Lung Association Chief Medical Officer.
-“Using e-cigarettes is not safe: a new study released in December found adults who currently or ever used e-cigarettes are 30 percent more likely to develop chronic lung disease, including asthma, bronchitis and emphysema,” said Dr. Rizzo.
+“One of the biggest problems with e-cigarettes is that many times people become dual users, meaning they smoke cigarettes when they can and use vaping devices at other times," said Pedro Haro, executive director of the American Lung Association in Hawaii.
+“Using e-cigarettes is not safe: a new study released in December found adults who currently or ever used e-cigarettes are 30 percent more likely to develop chronic lung disease, including asthma, bronchitis and emphysema.

 About the American Lung Association